 Like the nasal cavity, the sinuses are lined with a mucous membrane composed of cells that produce mucus and have cilia.
 Incoming dirt particles are trapped by the mucus and then are moved by the cilia into the nasal cavity through small sinus openings (ostia).
 Because these openings are so small, the drainage can easily be blocked by conditions such as colds or allergies, which cause swelling of the mucous membranes.
 Blockage of normal sinus drainage leads to sinus inflammation and infection (sinusitis—see Sinusitis).

 One of the most important functions of the nose is its role in the sense of smell.
 Smell receptor cells are located in the upper part of the nasal cavity.
 These cells are special nerve cells that have cilia.
 The cilia of each cell are sensitive to different chemicals and, when stimulated, create a nerve impulse that is sent to the nerve cells of the olfactory bulb, which lies inside the skull just above the nose.
 The olfactory nerves carry the nerve impulse from the olfactory bulb directly to the brain, where it is perceived as a smell.

 The sense of smell, which is not fully understood, is much more sophisticated than the sense of taste.
 Distinct smells are far more numerous than tastes.
-The subjective sense of taste while eating (flavor) involves taste and smell (Fig. 1: How People Sense Flavors) as well as texture and temperature.
+The subjective sense of taste while eating (flavor) involves taste and smell (see Figure: How People Sense Flavors) as well as texture and temperature.
 This is why food seems somewhat tasteless when a person has a decreased sense of smell, as may occur when the person has a cold.
 Because the smell receptors are located in the upper part of the nose, normal breathing does not draw much air over them.
 Sniffing, however, increases the flow of air over the smell receptor cells, greatly increasing their exposure to odors.